PROGRAM: VIRTUAL CONVENTION

 Carina Bee, York Region Public Health

-Non-Presenting Authors: Mark Payne, York Region Public Works; Asim Qasim, York Region Public Works; Scott Cholewa, York Region Public Health; Linke Yu, York Region Public Health
+Non-Presenting Authors: Mark Payne, York Region Public Works; Asim Qasim, York Region Public Works; Scott Cholewa, York Region Public Health; Nicolle Chan, York Region Public Health; Linke Yu, York Region Public Health

 Description: The wastewater-based epidemiology (WBE) program at York Region Public Health (YRPH) was initially developed for COVID-19 and further used as a sustainable surveillance tool for respiratory diseases like influenza and RSV.
 Through mixed-method evaluation, including correlation analyses and staff surveys, the study assessed WBE's validity, early warning value, and operational impact.
 Results highlighted the WBE program's acceptability, usefulness, and potential for expansion to new disease targets.
 YRPH aims to strengthen early warning systems, emergency preparedness, and public health collaborations to ensure innovative and timely approaches to infectious disease surveillance.